Heather Foord

+Early life

+Foord attended Brisbane State High School for her secondary education.
+She graduated from the University of Queensland with a degree in journalism.

+Personal life

+Foord has four girls, India, Grace, Riley and Maya, with her husband Tony.

 Career

-Foord attended Brisbane State High School for her secondary education.
-After graduating from the University of Queensland, Foord worked with Good Morning Australia at Network Ten before joining Nine News as a reporter.
+Following university, Foord worked with Good Morning Australia at Network Ten before joining Nine News as a reporter.
 She quickly made the transition to news reader, taking a weekend hosting position after 6 months.

 For a duration of three weeks in October 2007, Foord also presented the news bulletins for the Nine Network's Today, an additional duty requiring her to fly between Sydney and Brisbane daily.

-While her daughters India, Grace, Riley and Maya were young, Heather returned to the weekend news desk so she could spend more time with her family, but returned to the main desk in 2004 - a position she held until December 2008, when Foord announced her resignation from the news desk after 21 years.
+While her daughters were young, Heather returned to the weekend news desk so she could spend more time with her family, but returned to the main desk in 2004 – a position she held until December 2008, when Foord announced her resignation from the news desk after 21 years.
 Melissa Downes was named her successor in 2009, by which point the strong ratings for Nine News Queensland had worn off.

-Foord was announced as the host of Channel Nine Brisbane's Extra in January 2009 replacing Jillian Whiting.
+Foord was announced as the host of Nine Network Brisbane's Extra in January 2009 replacing Jillian Whiting.
 Extra was axed in late June, and Foord moved back to Nine News in July as the weekend presenter.
 She remained in this role before stepping down permanently in June 2011; she was replaced by Eva Milic.

+Advocacy

-Aside from working on with Channel Nine, Foord is an advocate supporting sufferers of cerebral palsy, a condition which affects her nephew.
+Foord is an advocate supporting sufferers of cerebral palsy, a condition which affects her nephew.